 The First Home Scheme (the FHS) is a shared equity scheme, sponsored by the Government of Ireland (Department of Housing, Local Government & Heritage) and Participating Lenders.
-It aims to bridge the gap for first-time buyers and eligible homebuyers between their deposit and mortgage, and the price of a new home within property price ceilings set up across the Republic of Ireland, by local authority area.
+It aims to bridge the gap for first-time buyers and eligible homebuyers between their deposit and mortgage, and the price or build cost of a new home within property price ceilings set up across the Republic of Ireland, by local authority area.

 The Scheme provides homebuyers with what is known as an equity facility.
-This means that homebuyers will enter into a contract with the FHS and receive funds from the Scheme in return for the FHS taking a percentage ownership in the property purchased.
+This means that homebuyers will enter into a contract with the FHS and receive funds from the Scheme in return for the FHS taking a percentage ownership in the property.
 The percentage ownership that the FHS holds in your home is known as an equity share.

 This means that eligible homebuyers will receive funds from the FHS in return for the FHS taking an equity share in the ownership of their property.